theonize/Currier/Studies/Identity Crisis/Notes.md

   * We are created for such a time as this for the people we encounter
   * We are nurtured to evangelize these people at this time
   * No one else can live your life
-  * No one else can reach the people you can reach
+  * No one else can reach the people you can reach ...in the way you can reach them